MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-devices.md

 MFA provides a high level of security for apps and data but adds ongoing friction to user sign in.
 For organizations that choose BYOD deployments, MFA might or might not be a practical option.
 It's highly recommended that business and technical teams validate the user experience with MFA before a broad rollout so that the user impact can be properly considered in change management and readiness efforts.

-If MFA isn't feasible for your organization or deployment model, you should plan to use robust conditional access policies to reduce security risk.
+If MFA isn't feasible for your organization or deployment model, you should plan to use robust Conditional Access policies to reduce security risk.

 #### Passwordless authentication